Human resources officer

 HR officers work in organisations that employ staff, which means that jobs are available in all sectors.
 Typical employers include:

-• the public sector, e.g. the Civil Service and local government offices, and the NHS
+- the public sector, e.g. the Civil Service and local government offices, the armed forces and the NHS

-It's important to think about which sector you're interested in working in, as different sectors have different HR challenges.
+It's important to think about which sector you're interested in working in, as different sectors have different HR challenges, and the organisational structure can vary widely.

-The work structure within these organisations varies widely.
-Some employers have just one or two people covering the full range of HR activities.
-Larger employers may structure their HR departments according to different specialist roles, or the functions can be split among several general HR officers on a departmental or perhaps location basis.
+You should also consider the size of the organisation you want to work for, as this is likely to affect whether you work as a generalist or specialist.
+Smaller employers, for example, may have just one or two people covering the full range of HR activities.
+Larger employers, however, may structure their HR departments according to different specialist roles, or the functions can be split among several generalist HR officers on a departmental or location basis.

 Look for job vacancies at: